juchiast/boxcrash/README.md

 - Jump: Space
 - Stare and shoot: Hold right mouse, then click left mouse

-## Bugs
+## Known bugs

 Game run a bit slow on Windows machine.

-Crashed on some Ubuntu machine with a "Cannot find root window" error (I still don't know how to fix).
+Crashed on some Ubuntu machines with a "Cannot find root window" error (I still don't know how to fix).
 This seem to be a piston\_window's bug.

+## What's next?

+- Write an article about the writing of this code.
+- Fix some known bugs.
+- Test game on more machines.
+- Write a GUI to configure and restart game.
+- Draw more details of box and the road.
+- Add some sounds.
+- Try to build on Web and Android.

 ## License